 Belfast

 Belfast is the capital and largest city of Northern Ireland.
-Most of it historically lay in County Antrim west of the River Lagan, with about a third on the east bank in County Down, but it's always been governed as a separate metropolis, with a population in 2024 of about 671,000.| Tap on a place to explore it |
+Most of it historically lay in County Antrim west of the River Lagan, with about a third on the east bank in County Down, but it's always been governed as a separate metropolis, with a population in 2024 of about 671,000.Places of Interest

-Highlights include Windsor Park and The Oval.
+Highlights include Windsor Park and Belfast City Hall.

 Windsor Park